fusefactory/ofxDepthStream/tools/KinectForWindows2/README.md

 # KinectForWindows2
+Transmits a depth-image stream over a TCP network from a 64-bit windows machine.

 ### Run in development
 _Run the below command from the application folder (the same folder as this README)_